-One exception is Canada thistle, a rhizome-forming perennial whose roots are impossible to pull completely.
+One exception is Canada thistle, a rhizomeforming perennial whose roots are impossible to pull completely.
 We cut this plant at ground level when it is in the bud or early flower stage; rarely does it grow enough to flower again that same year.
-Likewise, sweet clover rarely re-sprouts after being cut at ground level in full flower (see photo above).
+Likewise, sweet clover rarely re-sprouts after being cut at ground level in full flower.
 We use a hand tool called a weed hook and, for larger infestations, a string-trimmer with a blade attachment.